Amsterdam, 1621 or later, but before 1650.

 That the chart was published in 1621 was no coincidence; hence, the Dutch "West India Company" was founded in that year.
 The W.I.C. ships bound for New Amsterdam (later becoming New York) and Brazil, but also the V.O.C. ships bound for Batavia (Djakarta), China and Japan (Nagasaki) where in need of accurate charts.
 Blaeu published in 1621 also his West Indische Paskaert.

-This chart of Europe by Blaeu was perhaps the earliest charts of Europe including the waters south of Greenland and including Davis Street, which part was largely based on Hessel Gerritz (1581-1632) chart of 1612.
+This chart of Europe by Blaeu was perhaps the earliest charts of Europe including the waters south of Greenland and including Davis Street, which in part was largely based on Hessel Gerritz (1581-1632) chart of 1612.
 Importantly Blaeu does no longer include the mythical island "Frislandt", a feature still incorporated on contemporary maps.

 Willem Blaeu incorporated 16 names along the western shores of Davis Street.